About Your Surgery

 What exercises do I need to do if I have a temporary ileostomy?

 If you have a temporary ileostomy, you will need to strengthen your anal sphincter muscles by doing Kegel exercises.
 These muscles help you hold back stool until you get to a toilet.
-Strengthening these muscles will help prevent incontinence after your ileostomy is closed.
+Strengthening these muscles will help prevent incontinence, the inability to control your bladder or bowels, after your ileostomy is closed.

 Start doing Kegel exercises right after your surgery.
 Continue to do them after your ileostomy is closed to keep your anal sphincter muscles strong.

-Repeat this exercise 10 times, 4 times a day.
+- Do this exercise 4 times a day.

 How will my bowel function change after surgery?